 Does the Waterdrop Unit Make a lot of Noise?

-The unit makes less than 65 dB. sound during operation.
+The unit makes less than 65 dB of sound during operation.

 What If My Waterdrop Filter Starts Making Loud Noises?